Blue Marvel: Powers and abilities

-According to Brashear, he is a stable "antimatter reactor," but from his broader explanation what he appears to do is channel exotic particles generated by a stable event horizon caused by the interaction of opposing positive matter and negative matter (Negative Zone) universes.
-Because Brashear has retained his abilities all this time, it would seem that either the specific generative reaction, that granted him his powers continues at an unseen or subatomic level in the facility where he first gained his abilities, or exotic particles generated by the experiment somehow became quantum entangled with Brashear.

 Brashear holds a PhD in Theoretical Physics and a Master of Science degree in electrical engineering from Cornell University.
 He maintains a massive undersea headquarters in the Marianas Trench at a location known only to Namor the Sub-Mariner.
 Brashear normally wears gauntlets on both arms that channel and augment his vast powers.
 Blue Marvel is able to create portals from technology that he invented that far exceeds any technology currently on earth.
 Blue Marvel's main weakness is Neutronium, a substance from the Exo-Space.

-Other versions

-During the 2015 "God Butcher" storyline, an alternate universe version of Blue Marvel and the Mighty Avengers, along with the rest of humanity, are killed by Loki.
-Blue Marvel's reanimated corpse appears as part of a legion of undead heroes sent against Old King Thor by Loki, but are ultimately defeated by Thor.